 The Driver and Vehicle Standards Agency

 Formally known as the DSA they were formed by the merger of the Driving Standards Agency (DSA) and the Vehicle and Operator Services Agency (VOSA).The Driver and Vehicle Standards Agency (DVSA) is an executive agency of the Department of Transport.
-The agency is responsible for conducting all theory and practical driving tests in Great Britain and has the responsibility for maintaining the Register of Approved Driving Instructors (ADIs) and the Official Register of Driving Instructor Training (ORDIT).
+The agency is responsible for conducting all theory and practical driving tests in Great Britain and has the responsibility for maintaining the Register of Approved Driving Instructors (ADIs) and the Official Register of Driving Instructor Trainers (ORDIT).

 1. Hold a full UK or EEA unrestricted car driving licence;

 2. Have held your licence for at least 4 years prior to entering the Register after qualifying;

 3. Not have been disqualified from driving at any time in the 4 years prior to being entered in the Register;

 4. Be a ‘fit and proper’ person to have your name entered in the Register.
 All convictions, motoring or non-motoring still in force will be taken into account by the DVSA before allowing you on the Register and it is reccomended that anyone with 6 or more points on their licence within the last 4 years should apply prior committing to a training organisation as entry on to the Register could be rejected.
 The DVSA are the sole decision maker on who can become a driving instructor.
 You will also need to apply for a Criminal Record Bureau check as part of this process.

 You should also ensure you can read a number plate in good daylight at a distance of 27.5 metres or 26.5 metres depending on the width of the lettering (with glasses if normally worn for driving) as this will be checked on Part 2 of the qualifying examination.
 On the normal driving test you need only read a number plate at 20.5 metres or 20 metres depending on the width of the lettering.